 Synonymous with longevity, quiet strength and serenity, the 32,000-odd trees that make up our urban forest are not only a key part of our garden city’s unique cachet, they also contribute to our collective well-being.

-The Town has dedicated itself to preserving this green heritage: learn more!
+The Town has dedicated itself to preserving this green heritage.

+Our arboreal heritage is there to see!
 Aware of the unique role that trees play in our community and keen on addressing the worrying issue of climate disruption, Town Council adopted its second Tree Policy in 2017.
 In particular, the policy aims to provide a better framework for preserving our urban forest.
 Read it to learn more about the environmental importance of trees.

 Want to cut down a tree?
-Check the by-law first.
+Check the by-law first!

 A tree may be cut down in certain situations: